exzvor/freedevopsworkspace/devops_grades/elementary_grade/take_04/task.md

-## Create new users in your system, add them to a group and assign access rights.
+## Create new users in your system
 You need to create multiple users, add them to groups, and separate access rights for the confidential directory and file.

 ### Objectives: